 While once considered a luxury for the wealthy, massage is now advised by many healthcare practitioners to reduce stress, alleviate pain, and help maintain overall health.

 With the demand for massage therapists expected to grow by 20% through 2020 and an average salary of $36,000 (in 2012)2.
-Charter College offers two massage therapy schools to choose from in the Los Angeles area: Lancaster and Long Beach.
-Both programs can be finished in 10 months!
+Charter College offers a massage therapy school in the Los Angeles area at the Lancaster campus.
+This program can be finished in 10 months!

 Typical responsibilities of a Massage Therapist2